Strong earthquake and aftershock shake Colombia’s capital and other cities

 The epicenters of both quakes were about 100 miles ( 160 kilometers) southeast of Bogota, according to USGS.
 People in the city of 11 million felt buildings and floors rumble in the midday quake.

+“Everything was moving, and people came out screaming, ‘It’s shaking, it’s shaking!’,” Bogota resident Gonzalo Martin said.
+“A lot of people started to rush out onto the street because of the tremor.”

-Alarms blared in Bogotá as residents left their homes, with throngs of people gathering in the streets.
+Alarms blared in Bogota as residents left their homes, with throngs of people gathering in the streets.
 The earthquake was also felt in other big cities like Medellín and Cali.

 Videos on social media showed furniture shaking and chandeliers swinging during the quake.